coderefinery/presentations/2022-neic-cyberfika.md

 # Non-profit organization

 - This is in the project plan
-- But who (person and/or organization) will take it up and carry the fiscal and legal risks?
 - Do we have any experience with this within NeIC?
 - In UK there exists the legal form ["Community interest company"](https://en.wikipedia.org/wiki/Community_interest_company): profits and assets are used "for the public good"
+- But who (person and/or organization) will take it up and carry the fiscal and legal risks?

+> *"maintaining code for general public use quickly becomes an unpaid job you can't quit"* .cite[Nadia Asparouhova]

 ---